nirevexin/Data-Science-Professional-Training-Course/Determining patterns of videogames sales success/README.md

-# Analysis of the video game market for an online store
-## Status: Completed.

-## Project goal: to analyze the available data and determine which games sell best in order to launch an advertising campaign on them in 2017.
+## Project goal: Identifying the patterns that determine a videogame sales success.

 ## Conclusions from the research: